National Flash Fiction Day Stories 2026

 NFFD Highly Commended Microfiction

-I’m so thrilled to announce that my piece “I’m invited to Watch Them Feed Her Body Into the Incinerator” was highly commended in the 2026 National Flash Fiction Day Microfiction Competition!
+I’m so thrilled to announce that my piece “I’m Invited to Watch Them Feed Her Body Into the Incinerator” was highly commended in the 2026 National Flash Fiction Day Microfiction Competition!

 You can read it online HERE and in the anthology released this summer!